Sudan People's Liberation Movement–North: State within a state, 2024

-In June 2024 Nicholas Casey of the New York Times was allowed in the Nuba Mountains stronghold of the Sudan People's Liberation Movement-North led by Abdel Aziz al-Hilu (SPLM-N (al-Hilu)).
-Casey reported that the civil war between the SAF and RSF had distracted the SAF from attacking the SPLM-N (al-Hilu) and allowed the SPLM-N to go on the offensive, capturing territory "at a steady pace".
-It had cut off supplies to Kadugli, the capital city of South Kordofan State, and was planning to "liberate" it along with what it believes to be substantial stores of military materiel of tanks, armored personnel carriers and ammunition in the city to help the SPLM-N take more territory.
+In June 2024 Nicholas Casey of The New York Times was allowed in the Nuba Mountains stronghold of the Sudan People's Liberation Movement-North led by Abdelaziz al-Hilu (SPLM–N (al-Hilu)).
+Casey reported that the civil war between the SAF and RSF had distracted the SAF from attacking the SPLM–N (al-Hilu) and allowed the SPLM–N to go on the offensive, capturing territory "at a steady pace".
+It had cut off supplies to Kadugli, the capital city of South Kordofan State, and was planning to "liberate" it along with what it believes to be substantial stores of military materiel of tanks, armored personnel carriers and ammunition in the city to help the SPLM–N take more territory.
 The group has approximately 20,000 fighters in the Nuba Mountains.
 It calls the territory it controls "New Sudan".
 Its capital is Kauda, a farming town, where the rebel government issues driver's licenses and birth certificates, and has a court system made up of volunteer judges, "deciding everything from dowry disputes to murder cases", and schools teaching in English.
 Concerns of the group are hundreds of thousands of displaced people pouring in to its territory from other parts of Sudan, a devastating drought, famine, that have led to the eating of leaves from bushes, and in some cases starvation and government airstrikes.

+In December 2025, the SPLM–N (al-Hilu) claimed to have retaken the town of Qardoud Nama in South Kordofan from the SAF.
+The SAF also retook the town of Mabsouta from the SPLM–N (al-Hilu), which had occupied the area since 2011.

 Aims and ideology

 The party describes itself as "a Sudanese national movement that seeks to change the policies of the centre in Khartoum and to build a new centre for the benefit of all Sudanese people regardless of their religion, gender or ethnicity background".
 Among the principles of the SPLM going back to the 1980s, are opposition to discrimination (by "Arabs" and others) against Black Africans.
 In an effort to play down the divisions that have long plagued Sudan, the group encourages those in its territory to identify as Nuba and not by religion or tribe.

-Journalist Nicholas Casey describes SPLM-N (al-Hilu) as "among the few rebel groups to claim it is fighting for a Western-style democracy: It has a Constitution and calls for a secular state in Sudan".
+Journalist Nicholas Casey describes SPLM–N (al-Hilu) as "among the few rebel groups to claim it is fighting for a Western-style democracy: It has a Constitution and calls for a secular state in Sudan".